paidy/interview/README.md

 There are several bash scripts in the directory `scripts` that can be used for testing purposes.
 They contain `curl` commands.
 Some of them take input parameters.
 Scripts will do something only if the server is running.

-To run a script open a terminal in the `script` folder and use command `./name-of-the-script.sh`
+To run a script open a terminal in the `script` folder and use command

+`./name-of-the-script.sh`

 For running with parameters use command `./name-of-the-script.sh param1 param2`

 It might be necessary to make the script executable.
-Then use command `chmod +x name-of-the-script.sh`
+Then use command

+`chmod +x name-of-the-script.sh`

+Scripts in the folder:

 * `getid.sh`
 	- takes parameter `userId`